sdatspun2/deprecation-header/draft.md

 ### Version

-The value of the `version` property, if present, could be the version of the resource that is deprecated.
-The value of `version` would be an opaque version identifier.
-For resources that use date-based versioning scheme, the value would be accordingly.
+The value of the `version` property, if present, is the version of the resource that is deprecated.
+The value of `version` is an opaque version identifier.
+For resources that use date-based versioning scheme, the value accordingly can be a date.

 Following example indicates that the version v1 of the resource in context is deprecated.